 Can I take any Wharton classes online?

-Wharton only offers non-credit courses online on Coursera.
+Wharton only offers non-credit courses online.

 Can I receive financial aid to attend Wharton?

 Penn commits to meeting the full demonstrated need for four years or eight semesters for all admitted students.
 For more information, visit the Penn Admissions website.